some-natalie/some-natalie/_posts/2023-07-07-revisiting-build-times.md

 ### Conclusions

 Developer time at a conservative cost of $1.50 per minute ($90/hr) still seems outright silly to waste to save a couple pennies on compute cost.
 It's just as true now as it was at $75/hr.
-The same is also true of laptops or noise-canceling headphones or leaving a bunch of Slack channels - saving focus time where it's most expensive is almost always a worthwhile expense.
+The same is also true of laptops or noise-canceling headphones or leaving a bunch of Slack channels - saving focus time where it's most impactful to the business is almost always a worthwhile expense.

 ### Footnotes